Crypto and Bitcoin Self-Custody : Ultimate Ownership of BTC/ETH/Solana/USDC/USDT/Cryptos

 Public key

-The public key allows others send funds to you (and see your balance).
-Nothing more.
+A public key allows others to send funds to you and see transactions associated with your wallet on the blockchain.

 Seed phrase